wix-incubator/wix-code-mls/schema.conf.md

 * should the resource and class be synced at all?
 * the target collection at Wix
 * should we sync images?
+* should we use a custom strategy to get image urls?
 * which filter to use for reading data from MLS server

 The structure of the schema file includes the following